ttcn-0906/riscv32-core-doc/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-RISCV32 Core Documentation
+NYCU RISCV32 Core Documentation
 ===============================

 Here is the block diagram of the core:

 .. image:: images/riscv32-core-arch.png
-   :alt: RISCV32 Core Block Diagram
+   :alt: NYCU RISCV32 Core Block Diagram
    :align: center
    :scale: 36%